Nagateja2402/policy-library-that-are-to-be-pushed-to-main/docs/policies/backup-recovery-point-encrypted.md

-# AWS Backup Framework Recovery Pointshould be encrypted at rest
+# AWS Backup Framework Recovery Point should be encrypted at rest

 | Provider            | Category  |
 | ------------------- | --------  |